Private Islands of Tahiti

 I headed back to Tahiti, took a 40 minute local flight from Papeete to Raiatea, where I was greeted by the French owners.
 From the airport, it was a 30 minute boat-ride across the lagoon and around Taha’a.
 Through this spectacular tropical paradise, surrounded by crystal clear turquoise water, we approached Motu Moie, its Tahitian name meaning “far-away isle”.
 Even before we landed, my life was about to change forever.
 I suddenly knew this was the place for me, so long as the purchase could be made.

 Returning to L.A., I stayed in contact with the owners, and continued the legal inquiry about the purchase.
-All looked well, and we created a French Polynesian company, Au Bout du Monde, owned by my U.S. company, that purchased the free and clear title to the island- Motu Moie.
+All looked well, and we created a French Polynesian company, Au Bout du Monde, owned by my U.S. company, that purchased the free and clear title to Motu Moie, my own Private Tahiti Island.